ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/neural_network/neural_network.rst

       y^{3} &= linear(   \left[ \begin{array}{rr} 9.864 \\ \end{array}\right])\\
       &=  \left[ \begin{array}{rr} 9.864 \\ \end{array}\right]

+This example until here shows the feedforward calculation of any pretrained or untrained network.
+The next section covers the training of an neural network on the ARM-Processor on the UltraZohm.

 Training example with Backpropagation
 **************************************

 Backpropagation
 ****************

+For the training of a neural network, the error or the loss must be known.
+There are different types or possibilities for evaluating this loss function.
+In this example the target output is known and notated as :math:`Y_i` or :math:`y_{target}`.

 Step 1: Calculate Error
 ************************

-For the backpropagation the error of the network's error must be known.
-This error in the output layer is calculated with a loss or so named cost function.
+The error is evaluated in the output layer with the loss or so-named cost function.
 The mean squared error loss function is the common used function for neural networks.

 .. math::

       MSE = \frac{1}{n}\sum_{i=1}^{n}(Y_i - \hat{Y_i})^2

-In this example, the target output is random defined.
+In this example, the target output is defined as :math:`2`.

 .. math::

     y^{(target)}=\left[ \begin{array}{rr} 2 \\ \end{array}\right]

-For this example this leads to an error of the output layer with respect to the MSE loss function:
+This leads to an error of the output layer with respect to the MSE loss function:

 .. math::